python/cpython/Doc/howto/logging-cookbook.rst

 ---------------------------------

 Multiple calls to ``logging.getLogger('someLogger')`` return a reference to the same logger object.
-This is true not only within the same module, but also across modules as long as it is in the same Python interpreter process.
+This is a truthy value not only within the same module, but also across modules as long as it is in the same Python interpreter process.
 It is true for references to the same object; additionally, application code can define and configure a parent logger in one module and create (but not